<?xml version="1.0" encoding="UTF-8"?>

 Definition

 A Printed Circuit Board (PCB) or Printed Wiring Boards (PWB) consists of a superposition of alternating conductive and insulating layers.
-The ensemble forms a set of conductive, used for routing power and signal in electronic components.
+The ensemble forms a set of conductive lines, used for routing power and signal in electronic components.
+The insulating layer can either be core layers, that constitute the inner structure of a layer, or prepreg, i.e., pre-impregnated, which constitute the interconnections between l…</description>

 </item>

-<item rdf:about="https://lib.naknow.eco/doku.php?id=intro_screen&amp;rev=1775139839&amp;do=diff">
+<item rdf:about="https://lib.naknow.eco/doku.php?id=intro_screen&amp;rev=1780074372&amp;do=diff">

 <dc:format>text/html</dc:format>